-Before your cookie bosses open shop, be sure to check out these helpful troop leader resources that will empower you to:
+Before your entrepreneur opens shop, be sure to check out these helpful troop leader resources that will empower you to:

-- Manage your troop's funds. - Learn how girls participate in money earning. - Discover how your troop can reach its financial goals. - Plan activities to help her earn cookie pins and badges - Understand just how much your girls are capable of by grade level and how their entrepreneurial skills progress.
+- Manage your troop's funds. - Learn how Girl Scouts participate in money earning. - Discover how your troop can reach its financial goals. - Plan activities to help them earn cookie pins and badges. - Understand just how much your Girl Scouts are capable of by grade level and how their entrepreneurial skills progress.